This content was reviewed by our licensed insurance agent, Michelle Schenker.

 This option is available for any licensed vet in the U.S. However, Healthy Paws’ direct payment is only available during business hours (Monday-Friday from 7 am to 4 pm PST and Saturday from 8 am- 5 pm PST).

 Even if your vet won’t accept direct pay, Healthy Paws has a speedy reimbursement turnaround time.
-They process 99% of claims within two days, and their coverage and customer service are among the best in the industry.
+They process most claims within two days, and their coverage and customer service are among the best in the industry.

 To use the Pets Best Vet Direct Pay feature, you’re required to send them a signed copy of their veterinarian reimbursement release form along with your completed claim.
 Once Pets Best has processed your claim, they’ll send any eligible reimbursement amount straight to your vet’s office.
 Again, your veterinarian has to agree to accept direct payment.